henriquevcosta/aws-saml-go/README.md

 # aws-saml-go
-Simple credential_process app that will use your browser session to get a SAML auth for AWS
+Simple credential_process app that will use your browser session to get a SAML auth for AWS.
+Assumes that your IdP is configured to redirect back to `http://127.0.0.1:35002/` after authentication and has only been tested with Google's SAML assertions.

 Configurations are done via the `~/.aws/config` file.
+Just place the binary downloaded from the [releases](https://github.com/henriquevcosta/aws-saml-go/releases) on your filesystem and adjust the path in the config file.

+The IDP-specific configs can be made explicit in a `saml_idp <name>` section of the config and then pointing to it from a `saml.idp_config=<name>` property.

 ```ini
 [default]